Contact Lens Myths & Facts

-Unfortunately, some of the phoney contact lens “horror stories” online could deter people interested in trying contacts for the first time.
-Alternatively, some contacts patients might believe false “hygiene tips” and end up with devastating eye infections.
+Unfortunately, some of the phony contact lens “horror stories” online could deter people interested in trying contacts for the first time.
+Alternatively, some contact patients might believe false “hygiene tips” and end up with eye infections.

 Here in our Education Portal, we strive to bring the UK’s roughly 3 million contacts-wearers the most accurate, scientific-based info on contacts and eye hygiene.
 So, in this post, we’re going to expose some of the most commonly believed myths surrounding contact lens design, health, and hygiene.
 By the time you finish this piece, we promise you’ll feel more empowered, both as a contact lens consumer and user.

 Fact Versus Fantasy: Debunking 8 Commonly Held Contact Lens Myths

 1. Contacts Can Get Lost Behind A Person’s Eyes

 It’s physically impossible for a contact lens to get stuck behind your eyes.
 Don’t believe us?
 This image of an eye, with a close-up of the conjunctiva clearly shows how your eye is a "sealed unit" which is why contacts cannot slip into your brain.